Frequently Asked Questions (F.A.Q)

 The distance between Yabbiekayu and the airport is 18klms.
 It takes about 30 to 40 minutes from Yabbiekayu to the airport depends on the traffic.

 The best transportation from the airport to Yabbiekayu is by taxi.
-You can catch a taxi from around $10-12 from the official Taxi counter on your right as you leave the baggage claim after exit gate.
-Just tell the driver to take you to Tembi in Sewon Bantul and call ahead so our staff can meet you OR we could send you direction in Bahasa Indonesia with the google map location prior your arrival via email, whatsapp messenger or sms into your number when you confirmed your booking.
+You can catch a taxi from around $10-12 from the official Taxi counter on your right as you leave the baggage claim after the exit gate.
+Just tell the driver to take you to Tembi in Sewon Bantul and call ahead so our staff can meet you OR we could send you directions in Bahasa Indonesia with the google maps location prior to your arrival via email, Whatsapp messenger, or SMS to your number when you confirmed your booking.

-Train station is closer to Yabbiekayu than the airport.
+The train station is closer to Yabbiekayu than the airport.
 It is about 10klms.
-With taxi/car it takes 30minutes drive.
+With a taxi/car, it takes 30 minutes to drive.

-Airport, railway station or bus station pick up can be arranged on request, and there will be extra charge for airport or train station pick up.
-The cost of airport or trainstation pick up from Yabbiekayu will be higher than the taxi meter rates as we work together with the local transport rental in the village as it one of our core value to contribute to the village people and this cost they use to maintain the quality of the car and driver.
+Airport, railway station, or bus station pick-up can be arranged on request, and there will be an extra charge for airport or train station pick-up.
+The cost of airport or train station pick up from Yabbiekayu will be higher than the taxi meter rates as we work together with the local transport rental in the village as it is one of our core values to contribute to the village people and this cost they use to maintain the quality of the car and driver.
 The drivers we are working with are able to speak English and also could work for our guests as tour guides.

-If you are travelling on budget then taxi meter is a good idea as in Jogja the fare is cheap, but if you love to contribute to the village community we are working with then let us know so we can arrange a pick up from the local transport provider.
+If you are traveling on a budget then a taxi meter is a good idea as in Jogja the fare is cheap, but if you love to contribute to the village community we are working with then let us know so we can arrange a pick up from the local transport provider.

-2. How far Yabbiekayu from the temples and how to get there?
-How far is Yabbiekayu to the center of Jogjakarta city?
+2. How far is Yabbiekayu from the temples and how to get there?
+How far is Yabbiekayu from the center of Yogyakarta city?

-Yabbiekayu is about 2 hours drive from the magical amazing buddhist temple Borobudur and about 1 hour drive to the ancient Hindu temple Prambanan and the smaller temples surrounds.
-Again, we could help you organise a private car with an english speaking driver, or we could book a taxi meter for you.
-Renting a motorbike is also a good idea if you are quite adventurous and have experience in riding motorbike in Indonesia before (international lisence required).
-We also renting out automatic scooter/motorbikes.
-If you like to rent bicycles we are hiring out them as well with a great rate.
+Yabbiekayu is about 2 hours drive from the magical amazing Buddhist temple Borobudur and about 1-hour drive to the ancient Hindu temple Prambanan and the smaller temples surrounding it.
+Again, we could help you organise a private car with an English-speaking driver, or we could book a taxi meter for you.
+Renting a motorbike is also a good idea if you are quite adventurous and have experience riding a motorbike in Indonesia before (international license required).
+We’re also renting out automatic scooters/motorbikes.
+If you like to rent bicycles we are hiring them as well at a great rate.

 3. Does Yabbiekayu serve lunch and dinner?

-If you allergic to any kind of ingredients our staff always happy to adjust the menu especially for you to suit your need.
+If you are allergic to any kind of ingredients our staff is always happy to adjust the menu, especially for you to suit your need.

-A more detail description on our food and restaurant, please read on the link here
+For a more detailed description of our food and restaurant, please read the link here.

 4. Is there other places to eat in the village?

-In Tembi village you can find few places to eat including international and local food.
+In Tembi village you can find a few places to eat including international and local food.
 There are 3 restaurants you can try including Yabbiekayu Restaurant (we serve international and local options), D’Omah Restaurant (serves Indonesian and international food), and Tambak Segaran at Tembi House of Culture (specialise in Javanese food).
-If you like to eat like locals, you can try Nasi Rames at Warung Mala Kuliner (open only from 9am to 3pm), Fried Duck Pak Dono (open from 11,30am to 9pm), Javanese noodle just the south of Leksa Ganesha Batik Workshop, Javanese Chicken Rice Porridge Warung, etc.
+If you like to eat like locals, you can try Nasi Rames at Warung Mala Kuliner (open only from 9 am to 3 pm), Fried Duck Pak Dono (open from 11,30 am to 9 pm), Javanese noodles just south of Leksa Ganesha Batik Workshop, Javanese Chicken Rice Porridge Warung, etc.

 If you are interested to explore the local food in Jogjakarta and like to try some local delicacies, we are happy to give you some suggestions of where good places with good food in town.

-5. Can Yabbiekayu staff help me to book trip to various places in Jogjakarta?
+5. Can Yabbiekayu staff help me to book trips to various places in Yogyakarta?

 Yes sure.
-We are happy to help you arranging itinerary and book the transport to get to anywhere you feel interested to go.
-We are working together with a local transport provider so we could easily arranging a private car with an english speaking driver for you.
+We are happy to help you arrange an itinerary and book the transport to get to anywhere you feel interested to go.
+We are working together with a local transport provider so we could easily be arranging a private car with an English-speaking driver for you.

-Here are some places worth visit during your time in Jogja:
+Here are some places worth visiting during your time in Jogja:

 – Prambanan Hindu temples and surrounds: Ratu Boko, Plaosan, Ijo, Kalasan, etc.